 - Make the Most of Inside Information

 After you’ve learned the names of the people who work where you’re interviewing, look for the connections you already have.
 If you have previous experience in the industry, there’s a high probability of encountering someone you’ve worked with or gone to school with.
-Utilize the connection to the fullest.
+Utilize the connection to the fullest slot88 online.
 Offer to take your old acquaintance (or cousin’s best friend’s next-door neighbor) out to lunch to get the inside scoop on the personalities, working styles, pet peeves, and frustrations of the people you’ll be interviewing with.
 You’d be surprised how willing people are to offer up information on their co-workers, especially to people who don’t work with them (yet).
 Asking people for their inside knowledge makes them feel important—and they are extremely important to your ability to interview with confidence.

 - Cyber Stalk